 As a result, you will need to check this manually, and you may need to re-write it, as explained below.

-3. How to Check for Typographical errors?
+3. How to Check for Typographical Faults?

 SSH software is particularly picky when it comes to the presentation of information, so you need to check that you’re directing it to the right resource.
-So, be sure to check for any typographical errors and amend accordingly.
+So, be sure to check for any typographical inaccuracies and amend accordingly.

 Crucially, you need to make sure that you are using an accurate command to direct the SSH accordingly and the relevant code is as follows: